“They say love is the best investment; the more you give, the more you get in return.”

 Talk openly and honestly

 More importantly, truly listen to each other.
 Don’t sit there with your answer running, or sigh to signify you’ve heard all of this before.
-Seek someone to mediate – such as a couple counsellor – if your communication styles have become combative or dismissive.
+Seek someone to mediate – which could take place in relationship counselling if your communication styles have become combative or dismissive.
 Learn to appreciate each other again.
 Think of coming out of lockdown as a chance to let in fresh air and spring clean your relationship.

 Review your time and space